GeoCarol/khan_academy/Typing_game/README.md

 Design at least five unique game levels that increase in difficulty.

+>[!TIP]
-Write down your plan for each level as you go.
+>Write down your plan for each level as you go.
 This will guide how you organize your code.

 **Game over**